 Similarly, you have to ask yourself if the extra complexity of employing a Matrix management system is worth it for your company.
 Will tackling the problems that functional and cross functional designs have outweigh this extra complexity?

 Nonetheless, now that you have this oversight, you’re in a better position to at least know the upsides and the downsides.
 With that in mind you can consider further resources about these structural systems.

 And that will be useful.
 After all, forewarned means forearmed.

 About the author:

-James Scott, experienced writer and co-founder of Essay Supply.
-I am an experienced creator of a successful web project with skills of project management and leadership.
-Apart from this, I am also musician and loving husband.
+James Scott experienced writer at StudyClerk and co-founder of Essay Supply.
+I am an experienced creator of a successful web project with skills in project management and leadership.
+Apart from this, I am also a musician and a loving husband.